What do Richard Branson, David Bailey, and Daniel Radcliffe have in common. They all have dyspraxia.

 I finally laid my hands on a book imaginatively titled “Dyspraxia” by Dr Amanda Kirby.
 It was like she were writing about me; I could almost imagine that she had been watching me grow up, and written the book based on my experiences.
 It was (and still is) a brilliant book, but something began to coalesce in my mind as I continued reading it – this is a disability, isn’t it?

-After reading Dr Kirby’s book, I finally understood – for the first time – that my severe clumsiness and atrocious handwriting were down to something more than just “lack of effort”; that my inability to concentrate when there was lots of noise wasn’t just due to me being easily distracted; and that my social awkwardness was down to more than just being shy or lazy.
+After reading Dr Kirby’s book, I finally understood – for the first time – that my clumsiness and atrocious handwriting were down to something more than just “lack of effort”; that my inability to concentrate when there was lots of noise wasn’t due to me being easily distracted; and that my social awkwardness was down to more than being shy or lazy.

 I was never much interested in sport as a teenage and, while I can – at a push – half-enjoy a game of golf or rugby on TV, I’ve never been taken by the prospect of running round a pitch and getting involved with catching, hitting, or kicking a ball.
 After five minutes, even I’d be hysterical with laughter at the sight of me trying to maintain a straight line.
 It’s not a pretty sight.